authenticcoder1997/Face-Recognition-using-OpenCV/README.md

 # Face-Recognition-using-OpenCV
-Face REgonition in Python ----Haar Cascade ----OpenCV Create Folder TestImages and trainingImages and put photos inside them to test and train the haar classifier
+Face Regonition in Python ----Haar Cascade ----OpenCV Create Folder TestImages and trainingImages and put photos inside them to test and train the haar classifier Run tester.py